My sod installation looks bad

 Landscaping

-The answer to 'my sod installation looks bad' is that there could be several common causes, including poor soil preparation, improper installation, or lack of proper care after installation.
-Symptoms may include bare spots, uneven growth, or yellowing/browning of the grass.
+The answer to 'my sod installation looks bad' is that there are several common causes, including poor soil preparation, incorrect sod installation, and improper watering.
+Symptoms may include bare spots, uneven growth, and yellowing or wilting sod.
+Solutions can involve re-sodding, aerating the soil, adjusting watering schedules, and addressing any underlying drainage or soil issues.

 Sources